Model-theoretic Elekes-Szab\'o in the strongly minimal case: Bounds for non-cartesian relations

 Finally, (3) implies (2) and (2) implies (1) are straightforward. \end{proof}

-\begin{rem} Theorem \ref{thm:zippel}(4) is the only palce where the assumption of the existence of a distal expansion is used.
+\begin{rem} Theorem \ref{thm:zippel}(4) is the only place where the assumption of the existence of a distal expansion is used.
 It is necessary to get a bound strictly less than $n^{\frac{3}{2}}$, as the points-lines incidence relation on the plane in an algebraically closed field of characteristic $p$ (a strongly minimal structure) demonstrates.
-However, this $\delta >0$ improvement is crucial for our proof to give a non-trivial statement. \end{rem}
+However, this $\delta >0$ improvement is crucial to obtain the $2-\varepsilon$ bound on the power in Theorem \ref{thm:main0}(a). \end{rem}